geneontology/go-ontology/docs/NewRegTerm.md

 8. Run the reasoner to be sure that reasoning results in the correct inferred parents.

-- See 'Daily workflow' section for commit, push and merge instructions.
+See [Daily Workflow](http://go-ontology.readthedocs.io/en/latest/Installgit.html#daily-workflow-committing-pushing-and-merging-your-changes-to-the-repository) section for commit, push and merge instructions.